fredzett/rmqa/syllabus.md

 Why `Python`:

-- easy to learn (feels almost like pseudo code)
+- easy to learn with steep learning curve
-- very suitable for data analysis and probably most popular language for field of machine learning / deep learning
-- popularity also due to programming environment `Jupyter Notebooks` [(see here)](https://jupyter.org/) which enables mixing of text and code and is very suitable for exploratory analysis often required in business and research
+- very suitable for data analysis and probably most popular language for field of machine learning / deep learning.
+Popularity also due to programming environment `Jupyter Notebooks` [(see here)](https://jupyter.org/) which enables mixing of text and code and is very suitable for exploratory analysis often required in business and research
-- all purpose programming language so not limited to data analysis (such as `R`)
+- all purpose programming language not limited to data analysis (such as `R`)
 - switch between `R` and `Python` and vice versa is quite straight forward

-## Means of learning

-Course will be taught using flipped classroom principle.
-Therefore, all students are required to prepare before each lecture by

-- reading required material (e.g. python tutorials)
-- conducting required analyses

 ## Grading